-Probation for Detroit dog owner in neighbor’s mauling by pack of canines
+Probation for Detroit dog owner in neighbor’s mauling

 Detroit — The man whose dogs attacked a neighbor and tore off nearly half of his body received two years of probation Friday for the incident.